Dylan-Kentish/golang-Sandbox/README.md

 ---

 ## func overloading: [overloading.go](overloading.go)
-A code example demonstrating how to (& how not to) overload a method in golang, this can be useful in test scenarios where using 'live' values is unhelpful; such as time values.
+A code example demonstrating how to overload a method in golang, this can be useful in test scenarios where using 'live' values is unhelpful; such as time values.

 Significantly inspired by [Golang Method Override](https://stackoverflow.com/a/38127673)